 Oh, what has Skrol done now?

 Like teenagers from time immemorial, Tr’Dorna, Skrol, Etrina, Bron, and Sophra are all a little obsessed with each others’ lives.
-This includes the inevitable question of, are you still a virgin?
+So this includes the inevitable question of, are you still a virgin?
 Because by that time, not everyone is.

 Skrol hatches a plan to get Tr’Dorna to flip her tail for him (essentially, for them to have sex or at least get close to that) by lying to her and saying that not only is he a virgin, but that she is the first female he has ever kissed.

-Bron calls him out on it and threatens to tell Tr’Dorna, and Skrol is forced to confess.
+Bron calls him out on it and he threatens to tell Tr’Dorna.
+As a result, Skrol is forced to confess.

 The character is technically canon although the scene of his introduction ended up on the cutting room floor.
 In the ‘lost’ footage, William Riker plays a nasty, passive-aggressive prank and Madden is the butt of the joke.
 I disliked the scene so much that I felt Madden needed a measure of justice.
 He is the reason that Melissa has her last name, as she is his forebear, via her middle son, Neil.